The Process and Your Comments

 Amendments to the Procedures for the Administrative Committee

 27 N.C.A.C.
 1D, Section .0900, Procedures for Administrative Committee

-Proposed amendments to the rules on reinstatement from inactive status and administrative suspension eliminate from the CLE requirements for reinstatement the condition that five of the 12 CLE credit hours required for each year of inactive or suspended status must be earned by taking practical skills courses.
-For the text of the proposed amendments see the Fall 2015 Journal.
+Amendments to the rules on reinstatement from inactive status and administrative suspension eliminate from the CLE requirements for reinstatement the condition that five of the 12 CLE credit hours required for each year of inactive or suspended status must be earned by taking practical skills courses.

 27 N.C.A.C.
 1D, Section .1500, Rules Governing the Administration of the Continuing Legal Education Program

 The amendments to Rule .1512 clarify that the sponsor/attendees fee charged for each hour of CLE credit is earned for every hour reported regardless of subsequently claimed exemption or adjustment in reported hours.
 In addition, amendments to Rule .1517 add full-time tribal chiefs and vice-chiefs to the list of lawyers holding political office who are exempt from mandatory CLE.

 27 N.C.A.C.
 1D, Section .1800, Hearing and Appeal Rules of the Board of Legal Specialization; Section .2400, Certification Standards for the Family Law Specialty; Section .2700, Certification Standards for the Workers’ Compensation Specialty